If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 Card Room Green

-I use my home color palette to make all design decisions now, whether it’s as small as what color to paint a frame to a bigger decision like a rug purchase.
+I use my home color palette to make all design decisions now, whether it’s as small as what color to paint a frame, to a bigger decision like a rug purchase.
+You can read more about it in my article on why I recommend using a home color palette.

 Kid Room Color Palette